WICG/PEPC/explainer.md

 #### Standard UI

-Since the user agent has the strong signal of the user’s intent and current focus, it can use this to improve the general UX without risking interrupting the user.
+Since the user agent has the strong signal of the user's intent and current focus, it can use this to improve the general UX without risking interrupting the user.